matplotlib/matplotlib/README.rst

 Matplotlib
 ##########

-Matplotlib is a Python 2D plotting library which produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib is a Python 2D and 3D plotting library which produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Matplotlib can be used in Python scripts, the Python and IPython shell (à la MATLAB or Mathematica), web application servers, and various